ros2/ros2_documentation/source/Tutorials/Advanced/Discovery-Server/Discovery-Server.rst

 ROS 2 Introspection
 -------------------

-ROS 2 Command Line Interface (CLI) implements several introspection tools to analyze the behaviour of a ROS 2 network.
+`ROS 2 Command Line Interface <https://github.com/ros2/ros2cli>`__ supports several introspection tools to analyze the behavior of a ROS 2 network.
 These tools (i.e. ``ros2 bag record``, ``ros2 topic list``, etc.) are very helpful to understand a ROS 2 working network.

 Most of these tools use DDS simple discovery to exchange topic information with every existing participant (using simple discovery, every participant in the network is connected with each other).